 Emma & Carlos met online, not on a dating App, as neither was looking for a partner at the time.
-Carlos in Canada, and Emma in Germany were practicing meditation at the very same time.
-This App let them know of this fact, but most importantly, it allowed them to send the message “Thank you for meditating with me” at the end of the session.
+Carlos in Canada, and Emma in Germany were practicing meditation at the very same time, his evening, her morning.
+This app, Insight Timer ™, let them know of this fact, but most importantly, it allowed them to send a message… “Thank you for meditating with me” at the end of the session.
 This is how it all started…

-In 2018, she became a certified Shinrin Yoku practitioner in England.
-She is a codesigner and guide of the Forest Therapy program in Bavaria, Germany.
+In 2018, she became, along with Carlos, a certified Shinrin Yoku practitioner in England.
+She is a co-designer and guide of our Forest Therapy program in Europe.